jdereg/json-io/user-guide-readOptions.md

     ReadOptions readOptions = new ReadOptionsBuilder().feature1().feature2(args).build()
     JsonIo.toObjects(root, readOptions);

-To pass these to`JsonIo.toObjects(root, readOptions)`set up a`ReadOptions`using the feature settings below.
-You can view the Javadoc on the`ReadOptions`class for detailed information.
-The`ReadOptions`are made read-only by calling the`.build()`method.
-You can have multiple`ReadOptions`instances for different scenarios, and safely re-use them once built (read-only).
-A`ReadOptions`instance can be created from another`ReadOptions`instance (use "copy constructor" discussed below).
+To pass these to JsonIo.toObjects(root, writeOptions), set up a ReadOptions using the ReadOptionsBuilder.
+You can view the Javadoc on the ReadOptionsBuilder class for detailed information.
+The ReadOptions are created and made read-only by calling the.build() method on the ReadOptionsBuilder.
+You can have multiple ReadOptions instances for different scenarios, and safely re-use them once built (read-only).
+A ReadOptions instance can be created from another ReadOptions instance by using new ReadOptionsBuilder(readOptionsToCopyFrom).

 ### Constructors
 Create new instances of`ReadOptions.`